 Description: This function is designed for interfacing Boreas with an external u-blox GNSS receiver.
-It accepts data in the u-blox binary format and expects message NAV-PVT at rates higher than 1Hz.
+It receiver.
+It accepts data in the Hemisphere binary format and expects message Bin1 at rates higher than 1Hz.
+For Hemisphere receivers that provide heading using two antennas, NMEA should be used instead as the binary format does not allow for transmission of heading information.